These Expert Tips Will Help You Become a More Confident Parent

 Systemic Support

 What it means: Some parents face uphill battles when dealing with issues like a lack of parental leave, adequate childcare, or other inequalities.
-From a recent study of Nnait parents, we see that moms are twice as likely to get no paid leave after having a baby as dads (20 percent versus.
+From a recent study of Nanit parents, we see that moms are twice as likely to get no paid leave after having a baby as dads (20 percent versus.
 10 percent), only 8 percent of parents are eligible for 20 or more weeks of leave and 93 percent of parents feel stressed about returning to work.
 Parents are worried about managing sleep (or the lack of it) and the chaos going back to work may bring to the family.

 Nanit is dedicated to delivering high-quality, reliable content for our readers.
 Our Parent Confidently articles are crafted by experienced parenting contributors and are firmly rooted in data and research.
 To ensure the accuracy and relevance of the content, all articles undergo a rigorous review process by our team of parenting experts.
 Additionally, our wellness-related content receives further scrutiny from Nanit Lab, our think tank of scientists, engineers, physicians, academic experts, and thought leaders.